aastroza/mistral-fine-tuning/data/raw/README.md

 # Transcripts Data

-Raw data comes from a previous work: the [chilean humor database](https://github.com/aastroza/chilean-humor).
+The raw data originates from a previous project: the [Chilean Humor Database](https://github.com/aastroza/chilean-humor).